FernandoJoachin/70-preguntas-JS/README.md

 38. How to create an object without a prototype?
 [Answer](https://youtu.be/UwsoeqPV6HI)
 39. Why does b in this code become a global variable when you call this function?
 40. What is ECMAScript?
 [Answer](https://youtu.be/NiiLOT_rsTI)
+41. What are the new features in ES6 or ECMAScript 2015?
+42. What´s the difference between var, let and const keywords?
+[Answer](https://youtu.be/xYoR86l1ftI)